camfindlay/nzgoal-se/pages/review-and-release-process.md

 (a) **All new code**: In the case of all new code that the agency doesn’t own but wishes to license, the agency would need to either:

->(i) already be entitled, under an open source software licence that the owner has recently applied to the software, to sub-license the software; or
+>(i) already be entitled, under a FOSS licence that the owner has recently applied to the software, to sub-license the software; or

->(ii) obtain irrevocable written permission from the copyright owner to sub-license the software on the relevant open source software licence terms.
+>(ii) obtain irrevocable written permission from the copyright owner to sub-license the software on the relevant FOSS licence terms.

 >**Notes on sub-licensing**: As to the first option, it is important to note three points.
-First, if the software has already been licensed under an open source software licence, there may be no need for the agency to sub-license it because anyone who gets the software has the rights granted by the licence that the owner has applied.
-Second, some open source software licences prohibit sub-licensing.
+First, if the software has already been licensed under an FOSS licence, there may be no need for the agency to sub-license it because anyone who gets the software has the rights granted by the licence that the owner has applied.
+Second, some FOSS licences prohibit sub-licensing.
 For example, you cannot sub-license GPL-licensed software.
-Third, if there is a right to sub-license, that right would need to be broad enough to allow sub-licensing under the particular open source software licence that the agency wishes to apply to the software.
+Third, if there is a right to sub-license, that right would need to be broad enough to allow sub-licensing under the particular FOSS licence that the agency wishes to apply to the software.

 (b) **Adaptation / derivative of pre-existing code**: In the case of an adaptation / derivative of pre-existing code, the agency would need to:

 >(i) be able to identify who owns the pre-existing code (noting that there could be more than 1 owner/contributor) and who has made and owns the new copyright in the adaptation / derivative work; and

->(ii) to the extent that the agency does not own the copyright in the adaptation / derivative work, have permission from the other copyright owner(s) for their parts of the overall new work to be licensed under the open source software licence the agency wishes to use.
+>(ii) to the extent that the agency does not own the copyright in the adaptation / derivative work, have permission from the other copyright owner(s) for their parts of the overall new work to be licensed under the FOSS licence the agency wishes to use.

 To understand this, one needs to appreciate that an adaptation / derivative work consists of property (copyright) owned by the original licensor(s) (let’s call them A) plus new and separate property (copyright) over the new original parts of the adaptation / derivative work that are created by B. The derivative work is a distinct copyright work in its own right but B doesn’t obtain property rights that are greater than B’s own contribution.
 As a United States court has put it, "[t]he aspects of a derivative work added by the derivative author are that author’s property, but the element drawn from the pre-existing work remains on grant from the owner of the pre-existing work".[^13]